 Kruger National Park

-Sightings of some of the most popular African game are commonly reported throughout the park, including the African elephant, the Cape Buffalo, black and white rhino, lion, and leopard (if your eyes are keen enough to pick them out amongst the rocks and trees).
+Sightings of some of the most popular African game are commonly reported throughout the park, including the African elephant, the Cape Buffalo, the black and white rhino, the lion, and the leopard (if your eyes are keen enough to pick them out amongst the rocks and trees).

 Kruger National Park is situated to the Northeast of Johannesburg, right next to the Mozambiquan border.

 Addo is the third largest national park in South Africa and as the name suggests, focuses mainly on the conservation of African elephants.
 There are also Cape buffalo, lions, rhino, hyenas and various other indigenous mammals roaming the park although in smaller numbers.
 For wildlife enthusiasts, this is a true bucket list destination.

 Situated in the Eastern Cape near the surfing town of Jeffery’s Bay, temperatures here can reach 35-40 degrees Celsius in the height of summer, so bring hats and sunscreen!